 -

-Under Regions the focus is on larger cultural landscapes.
+Under Regions , the focus shifts to broader cultural landscapes.

 -

-The category UNESCO World Heritage Site brings together internationally acclaimed cultural sites.
+The UNESCO World Heritage category brings together internationally recognized cultural sites.

 -

-Castles, palaces & buildings is about architectural history from antiquity to modern times.
+In Castles, Palaces & Architectural Landmarks the focus is on architectural history from antiquity to the modern era.

-This way you can deepen your journey both culturally and architecturally.
+This allows you to deepen your journey both culturally and architecturally.

 12 of 12 in September 2025: Grafeneck Memorial and Surroundings